 Alternatively, you can enable TwinView by running

 and restarting your X server.
 Or, you can configure TwinView dynamically in the "Display Configuration" page in nvidia-settings.

 This option is required to enable TwinView; without it, all other TwinView related options are ignored.

 You specify the constraints of the second monitor through these options.
 The values given should follow the same convention as the "HorizSync" and "VertRefresh" entries in the Monitor section.
 As the XF86Config man page explains it: the ranges may be a comma separated list of distinct values and/or ranges of values, where a range is given by two distinct values separated by a dash.
 The HorizSync is given in kHz, and the VertRefresh is given in Hz.

 These options are normally not needed: by default, the NVIDIA X driver retrieves the valid frequency ranges from the display device's EDID (see Appendix B, X Config Options for a description of the "UseEdidFreqs" option).
 The SecondMonitor options will override any frequency ranges retrieved from the EDID.

 Which display device is "first" and which is "second" is often unclear.
 For this reason, you may use these options instead of the SecondMonitor versions.
 With these options, you can specify a semicolon-separated list of frequency ranges, each optionally prepended with a display device name.
+In addition, if SLI Mosaic mode is enabled, a GPU specifier can be used.
 For example:

 See Appendix C, Display Device Names on Display Device Names for more information.